Montenegrin language: Language standardization

-Petar II Petrović-Njegoš was a Prince-Bishop of Montenegro, poet and philosopher whose works are widely considered some of the most important in Montenegrin literature.
+Petar II Petrović-Njegoš was a Prince-Bishop of Montenegro, poet and philosopher whose works are widely considered some of the most important in Montenegrin and Serbian literature.

-In 2008, the government of Montenegro formed the Board for Standardization of the Montenegrin Language, which aims to standardize the Montenegrin language according to international norms.
+In 2008, the government of Montenegro formed the Board for Standardization of the Montenegrin Language, which aims to standardize the national language according to international norms.
 Proceeding documents will, after verification, become a part of the educational programme in Montenegrin schools.

 The first Montenegrin standard was officially proposed in 2009.
 In addition to the letters prescribed by the Serbo-Croatian standard, the proposal introduced two additional letters, ś and ź, to replace the digraphs sj and zj.
-The Ministry of Education has accepted neither of the two drafts of the Council for the Standardization of the Montenegrin language, but instead adopted an alternate third one which was not a part of their work.
+The Ministry of Education accepted neither of the two drafts of the Council for the Standardization of the Montenegrin language, but instead adopted an alternate third one which was not a part of their work.
 The Council has criticized this act, saying it comes from "a small group" and that it contains an abundance of "methodological, conceptual and linguistic errors".
 On 21 June 2010, the Council for General Education adopted the first Montenegrin Grammar.

 The first written request for the assignment of an international code was submitted by the Montenegrin authorities to the technical committee ISO 639 in 2008, with complete paperwork forwarded to Washington in 2015.
 After a long procedure, the request was finally approved on 8 December 2017, and ISO 639-2 and ISO 639-3 code [cnr] was assigned to the Montenegrin language, effective 21 December 2017.